waka-wa/json-manager/README.md

 - Overhaul GUI
 - Implement saving/loading results list
+- Implement a form of auto-selection for the results
+  - Ideally, a form of regex searching for the directory
 - Optimize scanning (starts to slow down after 10K+ files)
 - More customization (Instead of 'Clear Name Field' allow user to specify 'Clear x Field', etc)
+- Pause/Stop/Resume functionality when scanning